A resume without resume keywords is like playing the musical notes on an instrument alphabetically.

 - If at all you must use initials, separate them using periods.
 For examples, use "M.A." instead of "MA"

 - Always write the name of your major.
 For example, use "M.A. in English".
 You may also separate your degree from your major with a comma.
 For example, "M.A., English"

 - In case your degree is not directly related to the target job profile, focus more on the university than on the course.

 - Maintain a consistent format for all the entries.

 For the experiences you cannot quantify, add the skills that you exhibited during performance.
 List relevant skills to showcase your skill set that is relevant to the industry.

-The resusme keywords that describe your skills get tracked by the ATS.
-It is not always about the quantity of keywords either but the quality of the keywords you use.
-Always make sure that the the keywords you choose are significant to the target jobs.
+The resusme keywords that describe your skills get tracked by the ATS resume checker.
+It is not always about the quantity of best keywords for resume either but the quality of the best keywords for resume you use.
+Always make sure that the the best keywords for resume you choose are significant to the target jobs.